-The Sharon Lynn Monday Memorial Scholarship was created in honor of 2001 Davis University graduate, Sharon Lynn Monday.
+Sharon Lynn Monday Memorial Scholarship was created in honor of 2001 Davis University graduate, Sharon Lynn Monday.
 Sharon passed away on January 5, 2009 following a courageous fight against leukemia.
+Sharon maintained a 4.0 GPA despite undergoing chemotherapy treatments, working full time and attending school full time.

-The scholarship for students enrolled in an associate degree program and may be applied to tuition, books and supplies.
+The scholarship is for students enrolled in an associate degree program and a cancer survivor.
+The scholarship may be applied to tuition, books and supplies.
 Scholarship amount varies.
 Information and application are available in the Financial Aid Office.